Skip to content

 A toolkit is a single .jtf.json file (Jootle Toolkit Format, JSON-based).
 The file contains:

-• The toolkit’s manifest (name, version, description).
+• The toolkit’s manifest (name, version, description, AI context).

 It does NOT contain: